-- 1. The intern documents learning that has occurred which relates specifically to the Core Competencies for Internship Programs in Nutrition and Dietetics (2022). - a.
-Documentation must be provided in the form of a portfolio of sample projects and/or professional achievements.
+- 1. Using the APL Competency Achievement Form, the intern documents learning that has occurred which relates specifically to the Core Competencies for Internship Programs in Nutrition and Dietetics (2022). - a.
+Evidence must be provided in the form of a portfolio of sample projects and/or professional achievements.
 Alternatively, interns may submit a letter from a supervisor or academic advisor attesting how specific competencies were achieved. - b.
-The APL packet must be submitted at least two months prior to the internship program start date. - c.
-APL will not be considered to replace MNT/clinical competencies. - 2.
+The APL packet must be submitted at least one month before the internship begins. - c.
+APL will not be considered for MNT/clinical competencies. - 2.
 The director will review the request to determine the number of hours that will be waived. - a.
 A waiver of up to 250 practice hours may be awarded based on the number of hours in the internship curriculum that are devoted to completing the specific activities and achieving the specific competencies under review. - b.
-Appropriate plan of supervised practice experience would be established and followed to ensure completion of all competencies of the program. - c.
 The intern will be notified of the final decision within 15 working days. - 3.
 There is no appeal process.
 All internship fees will remain the same.

 If a waiver is granted, interns are still expected to attend all class meetings or substitute with equivalent learning experiences.
-Equivalent learning experiences must be proposed and arranged by the intern and approved by the program director.
+Equivalent learning experiences must be proposed and arranged by the intern and approved by the program director in advance.